evildmp/BrachioGraph/docs/how-to/prepare-pi.rst

 Connect to the Pi via OTG USB
 -----------------------------

-Connect a USB cable to the USB port from your own computer.
+Connect a USB cable to the USB port from your own computer, using the center most usb port on the Raspberry Pi.

 After a while, your machine's networking configuration should show the Raspberry Pi.
 On a Macintosh, it will show up as ``RNDIS/Ethernet Gadget``.
+On Ubuntu it will show up as an ethernet device named "Wired connection #", and you will need to go into the `IPv4 Settings` configuration tab and set the method to `Link-Local Only`.

 You should be able to SSH into it::